dyuk01/blog/_posts/2024-05-31-ZigzagConversion.markdown

         L = [''] * numRows
         index, step = 0, 1

-        # Move
+        # Iterate through original array
         for x in s:
             L[index] += x
             # If a character hit the ceiling, move down
             if index == 0:
                 step = 1
-            # If a character hi the floor, move up
+            # If a character hit the floor, move up
             elif index == numRows -1:
                 step = -1
             index += step